700 Children's® – A Blog by Pediatric Experts

 Kidney Transplants and Donation: Having a Tough Conversation that Could Save a Life

 March is National Kidney Month.
 Although rare in children compared to adults, there are many causes of kidney disease in children.
-Sometimes children are born with a condition that causes kidney failure (also known as renal failure) and other times children can develop conditions during childhood or adolescence.
+Sometimes children are born with a condition that causes kidney failure and other times children can develop kidney disease during childhood or adolescence.

-This is one reason why routine screening by your child’s primary care physician is important.
-Early detection of chronic disease may help to prevent progression to later stages of disease.
+This is one reason why routine checkups by your child’s primary care physician are important.
+Early detection of chronic disease may help to prevent or delay progression to later stages of disease.
 There are five different stages/levels of chronic kidney disease.
-Stage 5, also known as end - stage renal (kidney) disease will require kidney transplant.
-Children with end-stage renal disease will need dialysis until they are able to receive a kidney transplant.
+Stage 5, also known as end-stage kidney disease will require kidney transplant.
+Children with end-stage kidney disease may need dialysis until they are able to receive a kidney transplant.
 There are two types of kidney transplant: living donor and deceased donor.

 What if I’m told my child may need a transplant?

 You will be provided with information about the different types of transplants and everything you should expect so that you are well-prepared.
-Before your child will undergo the transplant, he or she will receive a medical evaluation and orientation.
-Your child will be placed on a wait list for a deceased donor, unless he or she has an approved living donor.
+Before your child will undergo the transplant, he or she will receive a medical evaluation which will include lab tests & may include imaging tests like CT or MRI scans.
+Your child will be placed on a wait list once the evaluation has been completed, and the transplant team knows that it is safe for your child to get a transplant.

-LD Transplant is when another adult donates one of their kidneys to another individual in need.
-Most people are born with two kidneys, but can live full lives with only one.
+A living donor transplant is when another adult donates one of their kidneys to a person in need.
+Most people are born with two kidneys but can live full lives with only one.

 How do I talk to my family and friends about kidney transplant and considering screening to become a donor?